Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Carson City is generally more expensive than standard assisted living or independent living options, reflecting the additional services and security provided to residents.
 However, compared to larger cities in Nevada, Carson City's memory care costs tend to be on the more affordable side.

-Ormsby Heights Residential Care specializes in Alzheimer’s care in Carson City, Nevada.
-It includes amenities like personalized meal plans, 24/7 toileting assistance and color-coordinated rooms to help with memory and is situated at 615 West 5th Street, in 89703 zip code area in Carson City county.
+Eagle Valley Care Centre provides Alzheimer’s care in Carson City, Nevada.
+It includes amenities like religious services, dressing and grooming assistance and special Alzheimer’s programs to decrease frustration and is located at 1807 E Long Street, in 89701 zip code area in Carson City county.

 Medicare typically does not cover the full costs of memory care in Carson City, Nevada, especially if the care is provided in a long-term residential facility.
 Medicare is a federal health insurance program primarily for individuals aged 65 and older, or those with certain disabilities.
 While Medicare may cover certain medical expenses associated with memory care, such as doctor visits, hospital stays, and short-term rehabilitation, it does not cover the long-term, custodial care that is often required in memory care facilities.